Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

 \section{Framework Implementations}

-This section presents the current implementation of the proposed priority-optimization framework for demonstrating its feasibility.
-Figure \ref{fig:framework} shows the implemented framework based on Fig.~\ref{fig:system}.
-The following framework and robot control are executed on a PC with an Intel Core i9-12900K CPU, 32 GB of RAM and Nvidia GeForce RTX 3070.
+This section presents the implementation of our proposed priority-optimization framework to underscore its feasibility.
+Figure \ref{fig:system} elucidates the implementation process used in this study.
+The framework and robot controllers are executed on a personal computer featuring an Intel Core i9-12900K CPU, 32 GB of RAM, and an Nvidia GeForce RTX 3070 GPU.